MHCPCreators/worlds-documentation/docs/meshes-materials-import/Dynamic-colour-changing-skydome-BlenderToHorizon.md

 }
 ```

+5. The code needs to run more than once.
+Let's create a new function to do this.

+- Create a function called **applySkyTint**

+- Move the code from start into this function

+- In start call **applySkyTint**

+- Return to the world and test the dome changes.

 ---
 Add:

-6. Create a timing function

-- Create a function called **scheduleNextSkyColour**

-- It uses a timer set to 3 seconds, to get a random number within the upper limit of the **skyColours.length** and calls the **applySkyTint** function.

-- In **start** call this **scheduleNextSkyColour** function.

-- Return to the world and test the dome changes.

-- It should change twice.
-Once from the **applySkyTint** function call and 3 seconds later change again from the **scheduleNextSkyColour** function.

 ```typescript
 start() {